cicoyle/cicoyle.github.io/README.md

 ## Welcome to Cassandra Coyle's Website

-I am a Software Engineer at Charles Schwab.
-I am continually working to further my knowledge and polish my skills as a software engineer.
+I am a Cloud Engineer at Charles Schwab.
 I am eager to refine my skills and better the software I work with on a daily basis to better enable automated process orchestration.

-Use this [link](https://github.com/cicoyle) to view my repositories as I continue to learn and improve upon my Computer Science skills.
+Use this [link](https://github.com/cicoyle) to view my repositories as I continue to learn and improve upon my skills.

 Works well with [this collaborator](http://www.samcoyle.me).